22,884 views | 01:15:39

 Original Program Date: Sunday, June 5, 2016

-“Science Bob ” Pflugfelder is a science teacher, maker, author, and presenter that loves sharing his passion for all things science.
+“Science Bob ” Pflugfelder is a science teacher, maker, author, and presenter who loves sharing his passion for all things science.
 He regularly appears on ABC’s Jimmy Kimmel Live, Live With Kelly & Michael, and The Dr. Oz Show.Read More

 Raychelle Burks is an analytical chemist and assistant professor at St. Edward’s University.
 She has a background in forensic science, having a passion for scientific detection since junior high school.
 Out of the lab, Dr. Burks specializes in applying scientific principles to stories and trends in popular culture.Read More